 help them take it from Iestyn and share it among themselves.
 Supposedly the men of Glamorgan were hostile toward Iestyn

 and he could count on little or no support beyond his own warband of about 300 men.

-Sir Edward Mansel
+Sir Edward Mansel gave a

-had paid the Normans handsome rewards but refused to keep his bargain with the two Welshmen.
+paid the Normans handsome rewards but refused to keep his bargain with the two Welshmen.
 Einion had been promised

 Iestyn's daughter Nest in marriage and the manor of Denys Powys, while Cedrych was to receive 300 pounds in gold and the lordship